Roman Age (0 -400 AD)

 THE VIRGIN MARY’S SEWING NEEDLE – A PAGAN CULT SITE

 The standing stone called the Virgin Mary’s Sewing Needle, which stands to the north of St Olav’s Church, is very well known.
 An ancient saga predicts that Doom’s Day will come when the top of the stone touches the church wall.
 The stone was originally part of a site comprising several standing stones.
 Up until now, only three have been fully documented, but it is believed that these stones were a larger counterpart to the “Five Foolish Virgins” at Norheim.

-We assume that the five standing stones at Avaldsnes formed a pagan cult site or burial place and that they were raised in the Late Roman period.
+We assume that the three (or five) standing stones at Avaldsnes formed a pagan cult site or burial place and that they were raised in the Late Roman period.
 Today, only the Virgin Mary’s Sewing Needle still stands in its original position.
 It is 7.2 metres high, but is believed to have been higher originally.

 Tormod Torfæus writes about a standing stone of 15 ell (9.5m) which stood south of St Olav’s Church.
 The stone cracked when there was a fire at the rectory in 1698.
 Today, a small part of the stone has been erected south of the church.
 Earlier written sources tell of a third standing stone which apparently stood a short distance north of Virgin Mary’s Sewing Needle.
 It was described as “colossal”.
 It was overturned some time before 1841 and lay for a long time in pieces and buried in the cemetery.
 Nobody knows where its remains lie or exactly where it stood.
 Remains of a fourth standing stone lie under the pilgrims’ door in the church basement.
 It may have been necessary to take this stone down when St Olav’s Church was built.

 THE FIVE FOOLISH VIRGINS